Dry Rub For Turkey

 - Add all of the dry spices to a spice blender and pulse until the mixture is a fine rub.1 ½ teaspoons rubbed sage, 1 ½ teaspoons dried thyme, 1 ¼ teaspoons whole black peppercorns, 1 ¼ teaspooons pink peppercorns, ¼ teaspoon dried juniper berries, ½ teaspoon whole allspice berries

-- Combine the salt this the pulverized spices.
+- Combine the salt with the pulverized spices.

 - Store in an airtight container.